Manage Policies

 3. In the Actions for noncompliance step, select a sequence of actions to apply automatically to devices that do not meet this compliance policy.
 You can add multiple actions, and configure schedules and details for some actions.

-Following are the available actions for noncompliance:
+The following are the available actions for noncompliance:

 • Mark device noncompliance – By default, this action is set for each compliance policy and has a schedule of zero day, marking devices as noncompliant immediately.
 When you change the default schedule, you provide a grace period in which a user can remediate issues or become compliant without being marked as noncompliant.